orcfax/docs/docs/FAQ/orcfax_architecture.md

 For those interested in this next exciting step for Orcfax and the Cardano community, please stay tuned here.
 We will give plenty of notice about our Incentivized Testnet here in Discord and will open a channel for participants when at launch.

+## 4. Will I need to purchase a license to run an Orcfax node?

+No. Node operators will be required to stake $FACT in order to participate.

+## 5. How much $FACT will be needed per node?

+The exact amount of $FACT that a node operator is required to stake has not been determined yet.
+However, our goal is to keep the $FACT staking amount relatively low in order to promote equitable opportunities for potential node operators.
+Additionally, there will be no advantage to staking more than the minimum requirement.
+Neither will having more than the minimum staked affect your chances of winning the boost reward in each publication event or increase your proportional share of the pool reward.
+These decisions have been made in and effort to positively affect mass-adoption.

+## 6. What are the technical requirements to run a node?

+In the same way that we aim to improve adoption by lowering the staking threshold for potential node operators, we are also working to keep the technical requirements as light as possible.
+With that said, we have not released official minimum specs yet.
+We will make sure our community has plenty of notice on how to participate as node operators in our Incentivized Testnet, so stay tuned.

+## 7. Is there an optimal number of nodes?

+The bare minimum number of nodes for the Orcfax decentralized validator pool is 5.
+However, our goal is to have thousands of nodes across the globe.
+Keeping the technical specs and staking requirements to run a node as lean as possible will be key for this.

-## 4. Which projects has Orcfax partnered with?
+## 8. Which projects has Orcfax partnered with?

 We are working closely with the technical and managerial teams of several projects to integrate our Orcfax feeds with exciting and innovative products.
 Keep an eye on our socials for more formal announcements soon.

-## 5. Where can I find the Orcfax team page?
+## 9. Where can I find the Orcfax team page?

 At any one time, the core Orcfax team includes 5-10 staff and contractors.
 We believe a truly decentralized and permissionless project shouldn't be evaluated based on a very long team list.
 We've seen enough of that without it being a true indicator of project quality/status.
 The running code and its open-source codebase, along with its immutable features should be what is getting evaluated.
 For now, our founder and Peter Van Garderen is the human face behind Orcfax.
 He has the proven professional qualifications to achieve our project objectives.
 This includes making Peter obsolete and ensuring Orcfax runs as a fully autonomous network governed by a fully Decentralized Autonomous Organization.

-## 6. Will Orcfax be governed by a DAO?
+## 10. Will Orcfax be governed by a DAO?

 The Orcfax team is committed to radical decentralization and has structured the project accordingly, with the explicit intention of ensuring a 100% hand-off of governance and all aspects of the project to a DAO.